obelix854/learn-rust/day_1/3_game_board/2_display.md

 #### Efficiency in String Manipulation

 Using `format!` to interpolate variables and `&` to borrow the resulting string is common in Rust, especially when you need to concatenate or manipulate strings without unnecessary copying or ownership transfer.
-It allows for efficient string manipulation, crucial in performance-sensitive applications like game development.
+It allows for efficient string manipulation, crucial in performance-sensitive application.

 Remember, while `&format!` is a useful pattern, always consider the context and whether borrowing or ownership is appropriate for your specific use case.